linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 04 Insurance pensions and collective investments.md

 Members tend to support a variety of syndicates and spread their risk by underwriting different classes of insurance and reinsurance.

-The costs of investing in the Lloyd's market remain high, as investors must have at least  $350,000 in assets, which is used as collateral, and about$ 200,000 in cash, which is used to buy the rights to participate in the profits of syndicates.
+The costs of investing in the Lloyd's market remain high, as investors must have at least  \$350,000 in assets, which is used as collateral, and about\$ 200,000 in cash, which is used to buy the rights to participate in the profits of syndicates.

 Another  $\S 7,000$  to  $\S 10,000$  is required to start a limited liability partnership (LLP), which must be set up by the end of August to participate in the auctions for the 2010 account.